patrickcgray/oyster_net/README.md

 ## Run the Model and Analyze Output

 The model can be run at `inspect_oyster_model.ipynb` and users can both step through the detection pipelie or run it on a bulk set of images.
+The geolocation information for each tile output from `data_mgmt/img_processing.ipynb` can be used along with the detections to convert the CNN output back to a geolocated polygon such as a shapefile or geojson polygon.